 While this group works to advocate for Cherokee land practices, the initiative’s purpose is to ensure that Cherokee plant knowledge continues to be shared within the local Cherokee Indian community given the high demand and the current risk of losing this knowledge forever.

-Mr. Tyson Sampson would like to give an abundant praise, acknowledgment, and gratitude to his local Indigenous family and ancestry.
-For without them, he would not be here today to share and encourage others to connect a healing journey into their own lineages.
+Tyson would like to give an abundant praise, acknowledgment, and gratitude to their local Indigenous family and ancestry.
+For without them, they would not be here today to share and encourage others to connect a healing journey into their own lineages.